-Our Tigard Treehouse couple fell so in love with their new kitchen and family room, they came back for another remodel.
-This time, we set to remodel the master bedroom and bath.
+Our Tigard Treehouse couple are so in love with their new kitchen and family room, they called Northland back to remodel the master bedroom and bath.
+The project included adding a spacious sauna oasis, but more about that later!
 We sent our designer in to evaluate the space.
 What she found was a master bedroom that could hardly be called that with only a small shower, one vanity, and one sink in the bathroom with the closet inconveniently across the bedroom from it.
 Only a small 34” high window let light into the bedroom.
 The space, much like the kitchen and family room in their previous lives, was small, closed off and dark.
 On the other hand, the hall bedroom was unnecessarily over-sized with its own bathroom adjacent to the master.

 First things first, our designer made the two adjoining bathrooms into one giving the master back its rightful title.
 She moved the hall bathroom to the other end of the excess bedroom space and a door was added closing off the whole area making it into a generous guest suite.
 But we know what you’re really wondering: what did our designer do with all that extra space in the master bath…?